hritwickmanna/InShorts-NewsApp/README.md

 # InShorts
-InShorts is a news app that selects latest and best news from multiple national and international sources and summarises them to present in a short and crisp 60 words or less format.
+InShorts is a news app that selects the latest and best news from multiple national and international sources and summarises it to present it in short, crisp words.

 Demo of the app - https://bit.ly/InShortsDemo